Billy Hamilton (baseball, born 1990): Cleveland Indians

 On February 15, 2021, Hamilton signed a minor league contract with the Cleveland Indians.
 The deal includes an invitation to the Indians' 2021 major league spring training camp.
-On March 13, 2021, Hamilton was released by the Indians after being informed he would not make the Opening Day roster.
+On March 13, Hamilton was released by the Indians after being informed he would not make the Opening Day roster.

 Chicago White Sox

-On March 16, 2021, Hamilton signed a minor league contract with the Chicago White Sox organization.
-On April 1, 2021, Hamilton was selected to the 40-man roster.
+On March 16, 2021, Hamilton signed a minor league contract with the Chicago White Sox.
+On April 1, Hamilton was selected to the 40-man roster.
 On May 29, Hamilton hit his first White Sox home run off Baltimore Orioles pitcher John Means.
 The following day, he homered again off Orioles pitcher Keegan Akin.
 Hamilton elected free agency following the 2021 season.
-In 2021 for the White Sox he batted .220/.242/.378 in 127 at bats, with 23 runs, three triples, two home runs, and 11 RBIs, and stole nine bases without being caught.
+In 2021 for the White Sox he batted .220/.242/.378 in 127 at-bats, with 23 runs, three triples, two home runs, and 11 RBIs, and stole nine bases without being caught.

 Seattle Mariners

 On March 21, 2022, Hamilton signed a minor league contract with the Seattle Mariners.
-He opted out of his contract and became a free agent again on June 1, 2022.
+He opted out of his contract and became a free agent again on June 1.

 Miami Marlins

 On June 21, 2022, Hamilton signed a minor league contract with the Miami Marlins.
 He was promoted to the team's major league roster on July 1.
-He was sent outright on August 12, 2022 and elected free agency on August 14.
+He was sent outright on August 12 and elected free agency on August 14.
 He was 1-for-13 for the Marlins, with one walk and seven steals without being caught.

 Minnesota Twins

 On August 29, 2022, Hamilton signed a minor league deal with the Minnesota Twins.
 He was promoted to the major league roster on September 1.
-In 2022 he was 0-for-7 for the Twins, with a walk and three steals in four attempts.
+In 2022, he was 0-for-7 for the Twins, with a walk and three steals in four attempts.

 Chicago White Sox (second stint)

+On December 16, 2022, Hamilton signed a minor league deal with the Chicago White Sox organization.
+He began the 2023 season with the Triple-A Charlotte Knights, playing in 17 games and hitting .188/.328/.271 with no home runs, two RBI, and three stolen bases.
+On May 2, 2023, Hamilton had his contract selected to the active roster.
+He appeared in three games for Chicago, going hitless in two at-bats with two RBI.
+Hamilton was placed on the injured list with a left hamstring strain on May 10 and began a rehab assignment on June 6.
+On June 14, he was removed from the 40-man roster and sent outright to Triple-A Charlotte.
+Hamilton was released by the White Sox organization on August 22.

+Tampa Bay Rays

+On August 30, 2023, Hamilton signed a minor league deal with the Tampa Bay Rays organization.
+In eight games for the Triple-A Durham Bulls, he went 6-for-20 (.300) with no home runs, no RBI, and five stolen bases.
+Hamilton elected free agency following the season on November 6.